What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 Also, you can always conduct keyword research on Google and incorporate some SEO (Search Engine Optimization) tools into your content planning process.

-Step #3: Choose an appropriate platform for your content
+Step #3: Choosing an appropriate platform for your content

-Once you’re familiar with your target audience, it’s time to focus on choosing appropriate social media channels for placing your content.
+Once you’re familiar with your target audience, it’s time to focus on choosing appropriate channels for placing your content.

-To know which platform to use in your content planning, firstly, you need to understand your target audience’s:
+To know which platform to use, firstly, you need to understand your target audience’s:

 - Social media habits and preferences (e.g. specific platforms they use), and